MayTerm 2016 Program Dates

-In 2014, there were more than 25 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
-MayTerm courses are separate and in addition to the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.
+In 2015, there are nearly 50 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
+MayTerm courses are separate, and in addition to, the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.

 - Accelerate degree completion or stay on track for graduation (in four years)

-- Fulfill general education (GEC) or university curriculum (UC) requirements
+- Fulfill university curriculum (UC) or general education (GEC) requirements

 - Work toward a second major or minor, or take an elective